faisal-saddique/AskDocsAI/README.md

 3. Set up environment variables:

    The application uses environment variables for configuration.
-Create a `.env` file in the project directory and set the required variables:
+Rename the `.env.template` file to `.env` file in the project directory and set the required variables:

    ```
    OPENAI_API_KEY=<your_openai_api_key>

    ```

    Replace `<your_openai_api_key>` with your OpenAI API key.
+Change the other settings according to your preference.

 4. Run the Streamlit application: